UConn Health: UConn John Dempsey Hospital

 In the last year with available data, UConn Health had 8,653 admissions, 29,727 patients emergency room visits, and its surgeons performed 2,379 inpatient and 7,550 outpatient surgeries.
 UConn Health operates 68 medical residency training programs for physicians, as well as eight advanced dental training programs.

 Bioscience Connecticut construction began in 2013.
 It included a new patient care tower on the UConn Health campus, as well as renovations to the existing UConn John Dempsey Hospital.
 The project was completed in 2016.
 The building is certified in Leadership in Energy and Environmental Design (LEED).

 Outpatient care

 With more than 450 physicians in more than 50 specialties, the physicians of the UConn Health form one of the region's largest multi-specialty practice.
-Outpatient services include primary care, OB/GYN, dermatology.
+Outpatient services include primary care, OB/GYN, dermatology, and orthopedic surgery.
+UConn Health also partners with the UConn Department of Kinesiology to offer the Institute for Sports Medicine, whose doctors serve as both health care for the general public and as team physicians and athletic trainers for both UConn and Woodstock Academy, a local high school.
 The UConn Center on Aging offers specialized services to aging populations.
 Clinic sites are located on the Farmington campus, and at satellite offices in West Hartford, East Hartford, Avon, Simsbury and Southington.

 Through Bioscience Connecticut, a new ambulatory care center began construction in 2012 on the UConn Health campus, part of a $840 million state initiative.
 The 300,000-square-foot outpatient ambulatory care center was supported with $203 million in private financing, and will house existing services and support the work of new faculty that will be joining the UConn Health.